romanf-dev/actinium/doc/5-api.md

 (16 bytes header + 4 bytes payload + 12 bytes padding).
 This is the MPU hardware restriction and is required for all ARMv7-M chips.

+Messages should never be dropped implicitly.
+Dropping of a message causes loss of the token so an actor cannot proceed.
+If a message is not needed anymore use free.

 Traits: Deref, DerefMut, Drop

 Methods: